H4HWV2011/msjarvis-public-docs/thesis/10-woah-weighted-optimization-hierarchy.md

 - It records this vector into the population.
 - It advances the population by one step of the WOA‑style dynamics.

 This means that **each identity evaluation also nudges the internal population of weights**, slowly shaping a policy over which kinds of memories and contexts are treated as more central.
+These internal weights correspond to the ‘WOA‑inspired population dynamics’ block in Figure 10.1.

 ---